tempertemper/html-playground/src/site/dynamic/index.md

 ---
 title: Dynamic content
 layout: section-index.html
-intro: Some common UI patterns need a bit of help from JavaScript to work
+intro: Some common UI patterns involve manipulating the page dynamically; some need a bit of help from JavaScript to work
-navHeading: Play with a content type
+navHeading: Play with a type of dynamic content
 ---